navgurukul/bhanwari-devi/README.md

  { type: 'INCREASE_COUNT', data: 5}

-This above object will passed to redux with some function/API(aka Disptacher), and Intuitive behaviour that it updates teh `counter` in redux by 5.
+This above object will passed to redux through some function/API(aka Disptacher), and Intuitive behaviour that it updates teh `counter` in redux by 5.

  ```
  When we do a API call, there are generally three kind of actions that we deal with.